dnmfarrell/berrybrew/README.md

 Currently, it's only used in the `t/99_clean.t` test to strip off unneeded path elements for a couple of specific tests.

+#### currentperl

+This feature simply fetches the Perl instance that's currently in use, prints out its name, and exits.

+Used primarily for certain unit tetss.

 ## Original Author

 David Farrell [http://perltricks.com]